Megan Koehler

 Megan Koehler (born July 18, 1989 in Yellowknife, Northwest Territories as Megan Cormier) is a Canadian curler.
-She is currently the alternate for the Kerry Galusha rink out of the Yellowknife Curling Club in Yellowknife.
+She currently plays third on Team Kerry Galusha.

 Career

 Juniors

 Koehler made her National curling debut at the 2007 Canadian Junior Curling Championships.
 She skipped her own team, representing the Northwest Territories.
 Koehler and team would have a very difficult time at the event, failing to win a single game, finishing round robin with a 0-12 record.
 This would be Koehler's only trip to the junior championships.

 2010–current

 In 2010 Koehler would team up with her mother Sharon Cormier and would enter the 2010 Yukon/NWT Scotties Tournament of Hearts.
 Playing second, the team would finish round robin in a three team tie.
 In the first tiebreaker, the Cormier team would defeat Kerry Galusha 10-4, and then defeated Leslie Grant in the second tiebreaker 8-5, winning the championship and the right to represent NWT/Yukon at the 2010 Scotties Tournament of Hearts.
 At the 2010 event, the team would defeat the defending champions Team Canada in round robin play.
 This was the third time in the history of the territories competing at the event, that this would occur.
 They were the second team from the NWT to defeat the defending champions.
 The first was Kerry Galusha in 2009.
 The team finished round robin with a 4-7 record.

 The team would compete again at the 2011 Yukon/NWT Scotties Tournament of Hearts, looking to repeat as the Territorial champions, however they would fall short coming in second place to Galusha.